LibraryCarpentry/lc-git/_episodes/02-getting-started.md

 If you do an `ls` now, the repository might seem empty.
 However, an `ls -a` will show the hidden files, which includes the new file `.git`.

 This signifies that the directory is now a Git repository.
 Were the `.git` file ever to be deleted after you have begun committing files, all versioning of the data would be lost.

+### Configure Git

-We now need to configure Git locally - this need only be done once, i.e. the first time we are setting up Git.
+We now need to configure Git locally - this need only be done once, i.e. the first time we are setting up Git on a new computer.
 However, each of the settings can be changed at any time if we decide we want to use a different email address, say, or switch to a different text editor.

 ~~~
 $ git config --global user.name "Mary Citizen"